Get Started with AI Agent Studio

 To effectively define the tools required by an agent, you need to first identify the types of questions users might ask and then decide which tools the agent needs to answer those questions accurately.
 These are the available tools:

-• Document upload - You can upload specific documents to be used by the AI agent, and provide natural language instructions on how the agent should use these documents.
+• Document tool: You can upload specific documents to be used by the AI agent, and provide natural language instructions on how the agent should use these documents.
 The agent can then search for information in the documents to provide a more exact answer to a user's question.

 Define topics

 Topics define the focus of the agent to a specific area of expertise.
-For example, within Benefits Administrator agent, we might define topics such as health policy coverage, vision policy coverage, and benefits enrollment.
+They are prompts that you can reuse across multiple systems or summarization prompts.
+For example, within a Benefits Administrator agent, we might define topics such as health policy coverage, vision policy coverage, and benefits enrollment.

 Use Topics to efficiently streamline your interactions with the agent.